ascott1/ethical-web-dev/web-apps-for-everyone/04-inclusive-forms.md

 ![A selection of other displays a text input and choice of pronoun](img/google-gender-other.png)

-Facebook requires a binary gender choice during sign up.
+By contrast, Facebook requires a binary gender choice during account creation.

 ![Facebook’s sign up form presents users with a binary gender choice](img/facebook-signup.png)